Spiderpig86/gitta/README.md

 ?
 Choose how your emojis should be displayed. :tada:
 ?
 Set if commits should be signed by default.
 (Y/n) Y ?
-Set if Udacity style commits should be used (specify files affected by commit).
+Set if Conventional Commits standard should be used (specify files affected by commit).
 (Y/n) Y ?
 Set Gittr emoji refresh url. (https://raw.githubusercontent.com/Spiderpig86/gittr/master/configuration/emojis.json) ?
 Set Gittr prefix refresh url. (https://raw.githubusercontent.com/Spiderpig86/gittr/master/configuration/prefixes.json)
 ```